-Deep, deep, behind my heart but deep in the direction of a fourth spatial dimension, there is another world.
-The spiritual world.
-When life gets unbearable I can take even the awareness of the shell and retreat there, where nobody can see me and, by seeing and expecting, shape me to suit their desires.
+Deep behind my heart in the direction of a fourth spatial dimension, there is another world–the spiritual world.
+When life gets unbearable, I can take my shell and retreat to that place.
+Nobody can see me there or shape me to suit their needs and desires.

 What is Dissociation?

-Dissociation is not limited to the extreme cases which present as full-blown multiple personality disorder, or dissociative disorder.
+Dissociation is not limited to the extreme cases, which are sometimes identified as multiple personality disorder or dissociative disorder.

-A common experience of dissociation is "daydreaming", or the experience of having driven home, but not remembering the journey.
+A common dissociative experience is daydreaming.
+An example of this is when you've driven home, but can't recall the journey.

-Derealisation: Feeling as if your or your surroundings are not real Looking at things through a 'fog'.
+- Derealization: Feeling as if you or your surroundings are not real.
+Looking at things through a fog.
 Feeling as if the ground is moving under your feet.
 Stationary objects appear to move.

-Like many defence mechanisms, dissociation can cause problems if it kicks in under inappropriate circumstances.
-Daydreaming while operating heavy machinery is not so great ...
+Like many defense mechanisms, dissociation can cause problems if it kicks in under inappropriate circumstances.
+Daydreaming while operating heavy machinery comes to mind.

 Chronic dissociation occurs when there is sustained trauma in infancy and/or early childhood.
 Severe abuse can produce the extreme cases made famous by books and movies such as Sybil, but other, more common traumas, such as a mother with post-natal depression, can cause a milder form of chronic dissociation.